-Revenues and expenditures are reported on the accrual basis of accounting.
+Sources of revenues and expenditures are reported on the accrual basis of accounting.

 The accrual basis of accounting recognizes revenues as they become available and measurable; expenditures are recognized as they are incurred and measurable as a result of receipt of goods or services and the creation of a legal obligation to pay.